pwhermanson/heyspex/docs/layout/layout-styling.md

       - Dark mode: stronger shadow and muted hover bg

 - `panel-control-bar`
-   - Purpose: Panel-wide header bar (e.g., left and right sidebars).
+   - Purpose: Panel-wide header bar (e.g., workspace zone A panels).
    - Styling: currently composed from Tailwind utility classes directly on elements for consistency with `screen-control-bar`:
       - `w-full flex justify-between items-center border-b py-1.5 px-6 h-10`
    - Future: can be extracted to CSS like `screen-control-bar` if we need special theming.